My Story of Coping with Constant PEG Tube Pain

-I just have to say that being okay with all these changes then, and now a year later, it has been tough.
-I feel like people told me to just move on, but I'm still living with the consequences a year later, and things happen with the peg just when I forgot about everything and feel calm.
+I just have to say that being okay with all these changes then, and now more than a year later, has been tough.
+I feel like people told me to just move on, but I'm still living with the consequences at least a year later.
+And things happen with the peg just when I forgot about everything and feel calm.

 As I write this, I recently had a cauterization and everyone said it would be painless and easy.
 I was expecting terrible pain, but what I got was way worse.
 Even though I had something to numb the area, it was awful.
 I put this procedure off for a while because I had anxiety about it all.
 But I had to do it to avoid more long-term problems and even worse pain.

-I'm definitely trying my best to remind myself of the positives that came from getting this peg when I feel sad and frustrated by all this, like how I can finally not have to worry about nighttime fatigue because I have the feedings to help give me energy!
+When I feel sad and frustrated by all this, I definitely try my best to remind myself of the positives that came from getting this peg tube.
+Like how I can finally not have to worry about nighttime fatigue because I have the feedings and nutrition to help give me energy!

-Due to the face that I have depression, I try really hard to find the balance of my negative and positive thoughts so that I don't spiral.
-But I have be completely honest, sometimes you need a breakdown, you need a cry, you need to say screw you, SMA!
+Due to the fact that I have struggled with depression, I try really hard to find the balance of my negative and positive thoughts so that I don't spiral.
+But I have be completely honest: sometimes you need a breakdown, you need a cry, you need to say screw you, SMA!

 Trying to balance positives and negatives